 The eight-member board meets no less than four times per year.
 The meetings are open to the public.
-The next meeting is tentatively set for Thursday, October 18, 2018, at 8:30 a.m. at a location to be determined.
+The next meeting is set for Thursday, October 18, 2018, at 8:30 a.m. at the Anna Baumer Building at Noble Park.

 |Henry Barbour||Citizen, Forester|

 |Rick Murphy||City Engineer & Public Works Director|